 Step 1: Pull Down The Curtains

 Have your curtains, draped elegantly by your windows, suddenly become a host to unsightly mould?
 Well, we understand that this is not a pretty picture, and nobody would ever want to deal with such a situation.
 However, things happen, and your curtains can fall prey to mould.
 Worry not.
 First things first, take your draperies down.
 Carefully remove the curtains from their rods, trying not to shake them too much—after all, we don’t want those pesky mould spores flying around.
 If the weather’s nice, take them outside for this step.
+For delicate fabric types, you may also refer to guides like how to remove mould from your fabric curtains.

 Step 2: Brush It Off

 TOnce your curtains are down, use a stiff-bristled brush to gently but firmly brush off the visible mould.
 This is best done outdoors to avoid spreading spores inside your house.
 This preliminary step helps in effectively removing mould from curtains before the deep clean begins.
 But again, be very cautious about taking this step away from your premises, as the slightest negligence can cause the mould spores to disperse in your living room, leading to polluted indoor air quality.
+Those in humid regions may want to refer to tips such as how to maintain curtains in humid climates and prevent mould.

 Step 3: Deep Clean The Curtains